caioh-ferreira/slideshow-jquery/README.md

 # Slideshow built with Jquery framework
-This is a simple slideshow made with Jquery framework plus HTML5 and CSS3.
+This is a simple slideshow made with jQuery framework plus HTML5 and CSS3.